aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/united-states/memorial-day/memorial-day-prayer-at-vietnam-memorial-by-rabbi-arnold-resnicoff-on-28-may-2018.html.md

 <body>
 Title: Memorial Day Prayer at the Vietnam Veterans Memorial, by Rabbi Arnold Resnicoff on 28 May 2018<br />
 Primary contributor: arnold.resnicoff<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=22893">http://opensiddur.org/?p=22893</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22893">http://opensiddur.org/?p=22893</a>
 <p />
 <hr />